LPology/Simple-Ajax-Uploader/README.md

 ```

 ### Cross-Browser Upload Progress Bars - Full Example ###
-Below is a full example of how to implement an upload progress bar that works in older versions of Interner Explorer (pre IE10).
+Below is a full example of how to implement an upload progress bar that works in older versions of Interner Explorer (pre-IE10).

 It requires PHP with the APC extension installed and the `apc.rfc1867` option enabled (instructions below).